Thoughts and Encouragements for Wounded Helpers

 - backgrounds from which we speak or behave in a certain way.

-However, it can be a good thing to discern between different
+However, it can be a good thing to discern between

-drives.
+different drives.

-Yet, the most important distinction is not whether they come from
+Yet, the most important distinction is not whether they come from taught

-but whether they are in line with our life goal: connection with God.
+they are in line with our life goal: connection with God.

 So, whether they are spiritually connected to God versus isolated from